 One of the primary needs of rheumatologists is swift prescription orders for patients, and quick diagnostic reports are important to track and monitor patient progress.
 An Electronic Medical Records Software (EMR) System focused on rheumatology must take into account the specifications, and unique requirements of Rheumatology, to be able to enhance clinical workflow and provide productive efficiency.

 To have a good understanding of how the software works, it is advisable to learn about the different features and functionalities of the software.
-Before choosing a Rheumatology software system, we should check if the software has the following key features:
+Before choosing a Rheumatology Electronic Medical Records Software system, we should check if the software has the following key features:

 Specialty-Focused Templates – Built-in templates make point-of-care patient charting accurate, yet SOAP notes choked with unnecessary templates negate that point.
-Rheumatology-specific EMR Software must have templates that only relate to rheumatology, such as:
+Rheumatology-specific EHR Software must have templates that only relate to rheumatology, such as:

 Device Integration – Similarly integration with diagnostic devices such as X-ray machines enables quick results and effective data storage on patient files.